lollipopman/bash-ini-builtin-blog-post/README.md

 Our `TOC` var `rss_conf` holds our section names, then we use Bash's nameref functionality to point a variable to each associative array for a given INI section from `rss_conf`.
-Now that we have the RSS config loaded, we *just* need to build the application.
+Now that we have the RSS config loaded, we *just* need to build the application to consume it!

 ## Closing Thoughts

 Bash builtins provide a number of positive features.
 They provide an interesting avenue for extending Bash to perform tasks which are perhaps ill suited to be written in the Bash language.
-Builtins also allow Bash to leverage the vast number of well tested and established C libraries.
+Builtins allow Bash to leverage the vast quantity of well tested and established C libraries.
-Finally, as was demonstrated in the examples, Bash provides a good framework for builtins and a set of functions that makes modifying Bash's internal state straightforward.
+Finally, as was hopefully demonstrated in the examples, Bash provides a good framework for builtins and a set of functions that makes modifying Bash's internal state straightforward.

 Given the positives of Bash builtins, why aren't there